 - Reboot your Galaxy S6.

 We also recommend halting the use of live wallpapers as they can negatively impact performance.
 You can also try downloading a different launcher.
-The TouchWiz launcher is improved on the Galaxy S6 though you might notice some gains after installing a new one like Nova Launcher.
+We recommend the Nova launcher.

 Once the Developer options appear, there should be options for Window animation scale, Transition animation scale, Animator animation scale.